-Time Required: Under 2 hours
+Under 2 hours

-- Place the chainsaw on level ground.
+- Place your chainsaw on flat, level ground.

 - Be sure the bar is away from all obstacles.

-- The chain brake is activated when the front hand guard near the saw’s upper handle is pushed forward as a result of the saw being rapidly pushed upward and back toward the operator.
+One of the most important chainsaw safety features is the chain brake, which stops movement of the chain in the event of kickback during operation.
+The chain brake is activated when the front hand guard, located near the saw’s upper handle, moves rapidly toward the chainsaw operator.
 When engaged, the chain brake stops the chain from rotating around the saw’s guide bar.

 - Allow the engine to idle for about a minute to get warm.

-Most corded and cordless chainsaws require you to press a safety lock button in order to make the switch trigger operational and prevent accidental starting.
+Most corded and cordless electric chainsaws also require pressing a safety lock button in order to make the switch trigger operational and prevent accidental starting.
 Check your machine’s operation manual for information specific to your model.

 - Connect the power cord or the rechargeable battery to the electric chainsaw.

 - Place the chainsaw on flat, level ground.
 Make sure the bar is clear of obstacles and bystanders are at a safe distance.